petzmitev/devops-cicd-showcase/README.md

 **Peter Mitev**

-Computer and Software Engineering student with an interest in:
+Computer and Software Engineering student with interests in:

 - DevOps
-- Cloud
+- Cloud Computing
 - DevSecOps
-- CI/CD Automation
+- Cybersecurity